exercism/website-copy/tracks/ruby/exercises/acronym/mentoring.md

 ```
 with variations for the regex (see below).

 ## Common suggestions
 * Most first submissions split the phrase into words with `String#split`:
   ```ruby
   phrase.split(/[ -]/)
   ```
-  , followed by operations to find the first letters.
+  followed by operations to find the first letters.
-  Variation: first `gsub` or `tr` the non-space delimiters, then `split`
+  Variation: first `gsub` or `tr` the non-space delimiters, then `split`.

-In all these cases: point to String#scan.
-* The first use of `scan` mostly is a scan for full words.
-That's a perfect moment to show the power of `scan`:
-when it returns the first letters only, it will save a few operations.
-* As this exercise is not about Regular Expressions, it's recommended to
-give the regex away for free, especially if they already found `scan(/\w+/)`
+In all these cases: it's recommended to suggest the `String#scan` method and, because the exercise is not about Regular Expressions, give them also the RegEx (`/\b[a-zA-Z]/`).
+(At this point in the track, it's more about experiencing the strengths of Ruby's built-in methods then making them find them.
+There's ample opportunity for research later on in the track.)

 ## Talking points
 * If the solution uses Class instead of Module: that's totally acceptable at this stage.
 No reason to discuss.